yueguoguo/yueguoguo.github.io/_posts/2023-12-13-domain-driven-development.md

 Consider a scenario, where some tables about product, client, and transaction need to be merged, some analytical models (e.g., forecasting of transaction volume) need to be built, and a serving end needs to be exposed (in the form of API).
-The "uniquitous language" that is used for synergizing the domains should be therefore deterministic for precise communications.
+The "ubiquitous language" that is used for synergizing the domains should be therefore deterministic for precise communications.
 To achieve, developers proposed [data model](https://en.wikipedia.org/wiki/Data_modeling) that formalizes the descriptions of entities or objects in each domain and then build